Bernedoodle Breed – A Smart Loyal & Intelligent Dog

 Conclusion

-- If your Bernedoodle inherits the high energy of the poodle or the stubbornness of the Bernese – or both!
-It will need more of your attention in the form of exercise and training, especially in the first couple of years.
+3. If your Bernedoodle inherits the high energy of the poodle or the stubbornness of the Bernese (or both!), it will require more attention in terms of exercise and training, especially during the first few years.

-- If you have time and stamina to handle a demanding dog, it’s a prediction that the bernedoodle will become your best friend.
+4. If you have the time and energy to devote to a demanding dog, a Bernedoodle can become your best friend.